Canning with Splenda

 The difference with Splenda and sugar is the colour of the jelly.
 Sugar jellies have that crystal jewel like look and the Splenda jellies are cloudy.
 That could be because my juice is cloudy.
 I use a steamer juicer so the juice I extract has a cloudy appearance until sugar is added.

-no-sugar canning with splenda by: Linda Myers
+No-sugar canning with Splenda by: Linda Myers

 I can significant amounts of foods substituting Splenda for sugar and am always happy with the results.
 The fact that you can substitute Splenda cup-for-cup with the recipe’s sugar amt is a great boon.